-Libby Neesham Melinda Eason Lorelle Zemunik Thomas Howell Victorian Aboriginal Community Controlled Health Organisation (VACCHO) Victorian Aboriginal Community Services Association (VACSAL) Mental Health Victoria Premium Health This course: - olicate, by title or coverage, the an endorsed training package qualification et of a single training package that could be recognised through one ements of attainment or a skill set does not include units of competency additional to those in a training package qualification that could be recognised through statements of attainment in addition to the qualification nprise units that duplicate units of of a training package qualification.
+Libby Neesham Victorian Aboriginal Community Controlled Health Organisation (VACCHO) Melinda Eason Victorian Aboriginal Community Services Association (VACSAL) Lorelle Zemunik Mental Health Victoria Thomas Howell Premium Health This course: • olicate, by title or coverage, the an endorsed training package qualification et of a single training package that could be recognised through one ements of attainment or a skill set to those in a could be rec ude units of competency additional training package qualification that ognised through statements of addition to the qualification nprise units that duplicate units of of a training package qualification.
 3.2 Review for re- accreditation Not applicable.